Roiqk7/dotfiles/.github/INSTALLATION.md

 ```
 cd Desktop
 ```
-and then download this reository with
+and then download this repository with
 ```
 git clone https://github.com/Roiqk7/dotfiles.git
 ```